BlueBerryBB9/Le_Recyclotron/README.md

 - Things to do except classic security features :

   - Finish the webHook Onrequest that manages authorizations depending on the roles of the user (essentially the goal is to say : if role include repairman --> access granted for reparation, sorting... )
-  - Fix the user :
-    - implement a way to get user's role from inside the api to generate a token without doing a request from the api to the api itself
-    - set all the models on the same rule (for example put the fields in the first line of the models | i.e. : class SCategory extends Model { public id!: number; public name!: string; } instead of : class SEvent extends Model {} )
-    - implement the add and remove methods in the SUser model, which are (maybe) to be used later :shrugged:
-  - Switch from bcrypt to argon2id from password hashing
   - Add a login authentication with OTP (one-time-password) --> + Mail class implementation to send the OTP
   - Add a forgot password feature that sends email for people to reset their password
   - Add another layer of verification on sign up --> send a mail with a link to authenticate for example